matter-labs/zksync-docs/content/10.quick-start/_deploy_factory/_hardhat_deploy_contract_factory.md

 ::

-The `CrowdfundingFactory` contract automates the creation and oversight of `CrowdfundingCampaign` contracts, each with its distinct funding goals, it features:
+The `CrowdfundingFactory` contract automates the creation and oversight of `CrowdfundingCampaign` contracts, each with their own distinct funding goals.
+The factory contract features:

 - **Campaign Creation**: Utilizes the `createCampaign` method to initiate a new `CrowdfundingCampaign` contract.
 This function takes a `fundingGoal` as an argument,